-- Serving on a district Rotary Foundation committee for a total of at least five years - Providing significant leadership at district or multidistrict Foundation training events - Presenting on The Rotary Foundation at district or regional events - Presenting on The Rotary Foundation at more than twenty club meetings within a two year period - Serving as a Scholar counselor and/or host at least three times - Organizing and carrying out successful fundraising efforts at the district or multidistrict level - Providing significant leadership in district or multidistrict scholar and GSE team (Vocational Training Team) orientation - Serving as the designated project contact person for a successful grant project for which a final report has been received - Providing substantial leadership in PolioPlus projects and activities - Maintaining contact with alumni and involving them in district activities - Other special projects or activities in support of The Rotary Foundation (must be clearly defined and described in detail by the nominator).
+- Serving on a district Rotary Foundation committee for a total of at least five years - Providing significant leadership at district or multidistrict Foundation learning events - Presenting on The Rotary Foundation at district or regional events - Presenting on The Rotary Foundation at more than twenty club meetings within a two year period - Serving as a Scholar counselor and/or host at least three times - Organizing and carrying out successful fundraising efforts at the district or multidistrict level - Providing significant leadership in district or multidistrict scholar and GSE team (Vocational Training Team) orientation - Serving as the designated project contact person for a successful grant project for which a final report has been received - Providing substantial leadership in PolioPlus projects and activities - Maintaining contact with alumni and involving them in district activities - Other special projects or activities in support of The Rotary Foundation (must be clearly defined and described in detail by the nominator).

 The Foundation Distinguished Service Award shall be given only for exceptional active service to The Rotary Foundation.
 Financial contributions to the Foundation, however notable, are not relevant considerations for this award.
-(April 2018 Trustees Mtg., Dec.
-125)
+(April 2024 Trustees Mtg., Dec.
+84)

 Amended by October 1995 Trustees Mtg., Dec.
 14; September 2011 Trustees Mtg., Dec.
 56; April 2018 Trustees Mtg., Dec.
-125;
+125; April 2024 Trustees Mtg., Dec.
+84 nominator or nominator's designee the Distinguished Service Award pin and crystal award for presentation to the recipient.
+(October 2021 Trustees Mtg., Dec.
+15)